ANJANADMIN/debbanerjee/bootstrap-templates.md

 # My Bootstrap Templates
 This is a templates archive file.
 I shall store here all the types of Bootstrap templates that I create.
+I shall also update these templates as I learn new skills like jQuery/Javascript to add more functionality.
 ## Here's The Boilerplate Code For Bootstrap V3
 ```
 <!DOCTYPE html>